bdantas/make-portable/README.md

 5. A better approach than to use *make-portable* is to roll up your sleeves and compile on the old target machine if at all possible.

 # Your hack is very ugly.
-I know.
-But under some circumstances it may be the only way to get new software to run on a really old machine.
+I know, but under some circumstances it may be the only way to get new software running on a really old machine.